-In 2015, Superwinch was purchased by Kinderhook Industries, a private equity firm and is currently lead by CEO and President David Burns.
+In 2015, Superwinch was purchased by Kinderhook Industries, a private equity firm and is currently led by CEO and President Pat Gerard.
 Together, the new management team opened a new design facility in Portland, Oregon and continues on a path of global expansion.

 With over 4 million Superwinches in the field and production facilities on four continents, Superwinch is the leader in quality winching products.

 Find out what Superwinch fans are excited about on our social page.